Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: WISP Detection

-where $g_{\gamma}$ is a model-dependent parameter of $\mathcal{O}$(1)~\cite{K79,SVZ80,DFS81,Kim2010}, $\alpha$ is the fine structure constant and $f_{a}$ is the Peccei-Quinn symmetry-breaking energy scale~\cite{Kim2010}.
-The energy scale dictates the mass of the axion and the strength of its coupling to standard model particles; this is the parameter that haloscopes ultimately aim to measure or bound.
+\\ where $g_{\gamma}$ is a model-dependent parameter of $\mathcal{O}$(1)~\cite{K79,SVZ80,DFS81,Kim2010}, $\alpha$ is the fine structure constant and $f_{a}$ is the Peccei-Quinn symmetry-breaking scale~\cite{Kim2010}.
+This energy scale dictates the mass of the axion and the strength of its coupling to standard model particles; this is the parameter that haloscopes ultimately aim to measure or bound.
 The strength of the expected axion power signal also depends on the local density of axion dark matter, $\rho_{a}$.
 Cosmological observations provide an estimate for the local dark matter density (0.35$^{+0.08}_{-0.07}$~GeV/cm$^{3}$~\cite{cdmdensity2014}), however it is important to note that to date axion haloscope searches have typically only excluded CDM axions under the assumption that they constitute all of the local dark matter.
 It is plausible that dark matter is comprised of more than one particle species and thus the local axion dark matter density is lower than has been assumed in previous haloscope searches.
-This opens up the possibility of needing to repeat axion searches in already excluded regions of parameter space to check for lower density axion CDM.
-The remaining factors of eq.~\eqref{eq:paxion} relate to the properties of the cavity used - $V$ is the volume, $Q_{L}$ is the loaded quality factor and $C$ is a form factor~\cite{mcallister2015} describing the relative overlap of the axion-induced electromagnetic field and the electromagnetic field of the chosen cavity resonance, which is typically the TM$_{010}$ mode for haloscopes ($C\sim$0.69).
+This opens up the possibility of needing to repeat axion searches in already excluded regions of parameter space to check for lower density axion CDM.\\ The remaining factors of eq.~\eqref{eq:paxion3} relate to the properties of the cavity used - $V$ is the volume, $Q_{L}$ is the loaded quality factor and $C$ is a form factor~\cite{McAllisterPRL} describing the relative overlap of the axion-induced electromagnetic field and the electromagnetic field of the chosen cavity resonance, which is typically the TM$_{010}$ mode for haloscopes ($C\sim$0.69 for an empty cylindrical cavity).
 The so-called axion quality factor, $Q_{a}$, describes the expected structure of a virialized CDM galactic halo axion signal, where considerations of dispersion lead to a value of $\sim10^{6}$.
-Nonvirialized axion CDM would have a narrower linewidth (higher $Q_{a}$)~\cite{ADMX2011}, approaching that of a quasi-monochromatic signal.
+Nonvirialized axion CDM would have a narrower linewidth (higher $Q_{a}$)~\cite{ADMX2011}, approaching that of a quasi-monochromatic signal.\\ In a haloscope, or similar cavity receiver, the ultimate goal is to resolve an additional photon signal (due to the WISP of interest) above the noise background.
+The degree of resolution of such a signal directly relates to the confidence in the observed results.
+For WISP searches, signal-to-noise ratios of 5 or more are typically desired.
+The primary noise contributions for cavity receivers come from the intrinsic thermal noise of the resonator, and the technical noise of the first stage amplifier, with later amplifier noise contributions effectively suppressed by the gain of this amplifier~\cite{Bradley2003}.
+We model the amplifier as a pure white noise source followed by a pure gain, and assume critical coupling of the cavity receiver to the readout chain.
+We can express the Power Spectral Density (PSD, in units Watts/Hz) of cavity thermal fluctuations at the input of the amplifier as